Inge90/holiday_backend/README.md

-# holiday backend with fastapi
+# Holiday backend with fastapi

-Here is video code exaple , we'll walk you through the process of building a holiday API using FastAPI. https://youtu.be/FtC8HfR-lRw
+Here is video code exaple , we'll walk you through the process of building a holiday API using FastAPI.

+https://youtu.be/FtC8HfR-lRw